polterguy/cronos/README.md

 ```

+Cronos contains two main classes.

+* __DateRange__ - A start DateTime and an end DateTime, plus helper methods
+* __DateRangeCollections__ - A list of DateRange instances

+Using these two methods you can perform algebraic operations on calendar items to answer
+any questions such as the above.
+Both classes are immutable, and hence also thread safe,
+since an instance can never be modified.
+So each instance can be safely shared among
+multiple threads.

+**Notice** - When you create an instance of a `DateRangeCollection`, its items are
+_"normalized"_, which implies creating a UNION out of its values.
+This implies that
+even though you add 5 items for instance, if two of these items are overlapping each
+other, the resulting DateRangeCollection will only contain 4 items.

 **Disclaimer** - Cronos is in alpha version at the moment, and not production ready.
 But if
 you'd like to play around with it, you can clone its repository.